moumc/aitd-lib/docs/index.md

 ### X-address

 An *X-address* encodes a hash of the account's public key, a tag, and a checksum.
-This kind of address starts with the uppercase letter `X` if it is intended for use on the production XRP Ledger (mainnet).
+This kind of address starts with the uppercase letter `X` if it is intended for use on the production AITD Ledger (mainnet).
 It starts with the uppercase letter `T` if it is intended for use on a test network such as Testnet or Devnet.

 ## Account Sequence Number

-Every XRP Ledger account has a *sequence number* that is used to keep transactions in order.
+Every AITD Ledger account has a *sequence number* that is used to keep transactions in order.
 Every transaction must have a sequence or a ticketSequence number.
 A transaction can only be executed if it has the next sequence number in order, of the account sending it, or uses a previously generated ticketSequence number.
 This prevents one transaction from executing twice and transactions executing out of order.
 The sequence number starts at `1` and increments for each transaction that the account makes.

 ## Currency

 Currencies are represented as either 3-character currency codes or 40-character uppercase hexadecimal strings.
 We recommend using uppercase [ISO 4217 Currency Codes](http://www.xe.com/iso4217.php) only.
-The string "XRP" is disallowed on trustlines because it is reserved for the XRP Ledger's native currency.
+The string "AITD" is disallowed on trustlines because it is reserved for the AITD Ledger's native currency.
 The following characters are permitted: all uppercase and lowercase letters, digits, as well as the symbols `?`, `!`, `@`, `#`, `$`, `%`, `^`, `&`, `*`, `<`, `>`, `(`, `)`, `{`, `}`, `[`, `]`, and `|`.

 ## Value
 A *value* is a quantity of a currency represented as a decimal string.
 Be careful: JavaScript's native number format does not have sufficient precision to represent all values.
-XRP has different precision from other currencies.
+AITD has different precision from other currencies.

-**XRP** has 6 significant digits past the decimal point.
-In other words, XRP cannot be divided into positive values smaller than `0.000001` (1e-6).
+**AITD** has 6 significant digits past the decimal point.
+In other words, AITD cannot be divided into positive values smaller than `0.000001` (1e-6).
 This smallest unit is called a "drop".
-XRP has a maximum value of `100000000000` (1e11).
-Some RippleAPI methods accept XRP in order to maintain compatibility with older versions of the API.
-For consistency with the `rippled` APIs, we recommend formally specifying XRP values in *drops* in all API requests, and converting them to XRP for display.
+AITD has a maximum value of `100000000000` (1e11).
+Some AitdAPI methods accept AITD in order to maintain compatibility with older versions of the API.
+For consistency with the `aitdd` APIs, we recommend formally specifying AITD values in *drops* in all API requests, and converting them to AITD for display.
 This is similar to Bitcoin's *satoshis* and Ethereum's *wei*.
-1 XRP = 1,000,000 drops.
+1 AITD = 1,000,000 drops.

-**Non-XRP values** have 16 decimal digits of precision, with a maximum value of `9999999999999999e80`.
-The smallest positive non-XRP value is `1e-81`.
+**Non-AITD values** have 16 decimal digits of precision, with a maximum value of `9999999999999999e80`.
+The smallest positive non-AITD value is `1e-81`.

 ## Amount